rajaul-karim/Interview-Questions/README.md

 2. Log the file name of the uploaded object to CloudWatch Logs.
 3. The Lambda function's code should be provided in a local file lambda_function.py.
 4. Add a CloudWatch log group with a retention policy of 7 days.

+## Question 2: Dynamic VPC and Subnet Creation with Terraform

+How can we use terraform to dynamically deploy a VPC with 1 subnet in each availability zone.
+    Region value and VPC CIDR block will be given as input.
+    Terraform should dynamically provision a subnet for each availability Zone.

+Example 1 –
+    N California – us-west-1 – 2 availability zones
+    VPC CIDR – 10.0.0.0/16
+    Subnet CIDRs – [ 10.0.0.0/17, 10.0.128.0/17 ]

+Example 2 –
+    Oregon – us-west-2 – 4 availability zones
+    VPC CIDR – 10.0.0.0/16
+    Subnet CIDRs – [ 10.0.0.0/18, 10.0.64.0/18, 10.0.128.0/18, 10.0.192.0/18 ]